Why A Soil Analysis is an Absolute Necessity for a Successful Planting

 To make soils less acidic, the common practice is to apply a material that contains some form of lime.
 Ground agricultural limestone is most frequently used.

 The finer the limestone particles, the more rapidly it becomes effective.
-Different soils will require a different amount of lime to adjust the soil pH value.
+Different soils will require more lime to adjust the soil pH value.

-The texture of the soil, organic matter content and the plants to be grown are all factors to consider in adjusting the pH value.
-For example, soils low in clay require less lime than soils high in clay to make the same pH change.
+The texture of the soil, organic matter content, and the plants to be grown are all factors to consider in adjusting the pH value.
+For example, soils low in clay require less lime than soils high in clay to change the same pH.

-Nitrogen (N), phosphorus (P) and potassium (K) are primary nutrients, which are needed in fairly large quantities compared to the other nutrients.
+Nitrogen (N), phosphorus (P), and potassium (K) are primary nutrients that are needed in relatively large quantities compared to other nutrients.

-Calcium (Ca), magnesium (Mg) and sulfur (S) are secondary nutrients which are required by the plant in lesser quantities but are no less essential for good plant growth than the primary nutrients.
+Calcium (Ca), magnesium (Mg), and sulfur (S) are secondary nutrients that are required by the plant in lesser quantities but are no less essential for good plant growth than the primary nutrients.

-Zinc (Zn) and manganese (Mn) are micronutrients which are required by plants in very small amounts.
+Zinc (Zn) and manganese (Mn) are micronutrients that plants in tiny amounts require.
 Most secondary and micronutrient deficiencies are easily corrected by keeping the soil at the optimum pH value.

 Taking a Soil Sample

-Remember once you get your soil results you will want to plan what to plant, organise liming and fertilizer, and allow about 6 months for the lime to break down and be absorbed by the soil and allow the nutrients to work.
+Remember, once you get your soil results, you will want to plan what to plant, organize liming and fertilizer, and allow about six months for the lime to break down and be absorbed by the soil and allow the nutrients to work.

-To take soil samples, select about 10 locations spread all around your intended plot area.
+Select about 10 locations spread around your intended plot area to take soil samples.

 Head out to those locations with a large Zip-Loc bag and a shovel.

-- When you get to each location, use the shovel to clear all plants etc down to the bare soil over an area of about a square foot
+- When you get to each location, use the shovel to clear all plants down to the bare soil over an area of about a square foot.

 - Push the shovel into the ground 8-10 inches.
-Withdraw the shovel and push it in again the same distance about 1 inch behind the first cut.
-This time use the shovel to lift out the 1inch thick slab of soil
+Withdraw the shovel and push it again the same distance, about 1 inch behind the first cut.
+This time use the shovel to lift out the 1-inch thick slab of soil.

 - Repeat this procedure at all the other locations

-- This information will include your personal details, as well as what is currently growing in the intended plot location, as well as what you intend to plant there.
+- This information will include your details, what is growing in the intended plot location, and what you plan to plant there.

-If you have more than one food plot location, you would need to complete a separate soil test for each food plot.
+If you have more than one food plot location, you must complete a separate soil test for each.

-When your computer print out of your soil analysis arrives, it will tell you all about your soil, including the amount of lime and fertilizer you will need to add to your soil.
+When the computer printout of your soil analysis arrives, it will tell you all about your soil, including the amount of lime and fertilizer you will need to add to your soil.